lisefrac/redtrilliumgardens.com/content/buy-plants.md

 The following plants are (imho) too small to sell yet, but will be available soon.
 If you are interested regardless -- or wish to reserve them for later -- you can email me at lise@redtrilliumgardens.com.

-- Common milkweed (Asclepias syriaca) - pints
 - Goat's rue (Tephrosia virginiana) - quarts
-- New York ironweed (Vernonia noveboracensis)
+- New York ironweed (Vernonia noveboracensis) - pints
 - Poke milkweed (Asclepias exaltata) - pints
 - Rose (swamp) milkweed (Asclepias incarnata) - quarts and pints
 - Small-spiked false-nettle (Boehmeria cylindrica) - pints